weeyin83/Lab-Deployment-in-Azure/README.md

 **Username**: mcwadmin
 **Password**: demo@pass123

-_It is recommend that you chance this._
+_It is recommend that you change this._

 ## Setup - Windows Updates